Chegutu: Climate

 The annual rainfall in Chegutu averages 775 mm.
 The town's mean temperatures vary between 23 °C in the hottest month to 14 °C in the coldest.

 Economy

 Chegutu is the commercial and administrative centre of the surrounding district.
 Having been established as a mining settlement by gold prospectors, mining for gold and nickel remains important in the area.
 Its agricultural economy was developed significantly after the Second World War, with maize and cotton becoming major crops.
 One of Zimbabwe's largest textile mills was established there.
 Wheat is grown with the aid of irrigation from the nearby Mupfure River, and cattle rearing is also a significant activity.
 The Cotton and Grain Marketing Boards established depots in Chegutu for cotton and grain respectively, and by 1984 16 grain silos had been built in the town for the bulk storage and delivery of grain.

 The town has 12 large grain silos, each capable of holding 5,000 tons of grain, but most are unused.

 Banking facilities include CABS, CBZ Limited, Stanbic, AgriBank, and Steward Bank.

-Shopping

-The two major stores in Chegutu are TM Supermarket, Pick n Pay Stores, and OK Zimbabwe Limited.
-Some of the popular stores include Zapalala, Denmag, and MJ Stores.
-Just like most towns in Zimbabwe, vending is hype in Chegutu.
-Vendors sell wares from clothes to fruits and vegetables.
-The traditional shops like OK Zimbabwe and TM Pick & Pay have point-of-sale terminals and Ecocash merchant codes.
-The prices of most commodities do not significantly differ from those in Harare.
-Popular shops like Edgars, Topics, and Number One have also established their presence in Chegutu.
-Teachers Furniture, Coloursel, and TV Sales and Homes make up the furniture stores found in the town.
-Service stations including Total Service Station, Engen, and Zuva Service Station are all situated along the Harare-Bulawayo Highway.